EDITOR’S NOTE: This list has been updated for 2020.

 Unlike Stafford loans, Direct PLUS Loans do require a credit check.
 If you have adverse credit history, you may still be able to receive a Direct PLUS Loan providing you meet additional requirements, unless you have a bankruptcy or loan charge-off in your credit history.
 If you have adverse credit history you may need to obtain an endorser with positive credit history, an endorser is someone who agrees to repay the Direct PLUS Loan if you do not repay it.
-Or, the U.S. Department of Education might require documentation of any extenuating circumstances relating to your credit history.
-If either of these options are required for you to qualify, you need to complete an online credit counseling for PLUS borrowers before you can get your funds.
+Or, documenting to the satisfaction of the U.S. Department of Education, any extenuating circumstances relating to your credit history.
+If either of these options are required for you to qualify, you need to complete an online credit counseling program for PLUS borrowers before you can get your funds.

 Additionally, Direct PLUS Loans come with a loan fee.
 The loan fee is a percentage of the loan amount and is proportionately deducted from each loan disbursement.
 The percentage varies depending on when the loan is first disbursed.
-As far as the interest rate of the loan – the interest rate offered changes on July 1st of each year, so be sure to check the Direct PLUS Loan website for the most current rate.
-This interest rate is fixed for the life of the loan.
+As far as the interest rate of the loan, it is fixed for the life of the loan.
+If you are considering applying, be aware that the interest rate offered is updated annually on July 1st, so be sure to check the Direct PLUS Loan website for the most current rate before you apply.

 Private Student Loans

 Because private student loans have stricter criteria than federal loans, these types of loans can be difficult to obtain with bad credit.
 There are few private student loans for bad credit available.
 Most lenders aren’t willing to absorb the risk, and those loans geared specifically to students with bad credit often charge hefty interest rates.
-If this is your only option, check if the loan has an option for a cosigner, and look for someone with excellent credit.
-Having a cosigner may help to get a private student loan at competitive interest rate, even if your credit score is less than perfect.
+If this is your only option, check if the loan has an option for a cosigner, and look for a cosigner who has excellent credit.
+Having a cosigner may help to get a private student loan at a competitive interest rate, even if your credit score is less than perfect.